Though my son is past this stage now, I've taken several cruises with a teenager, and I can summarize what I've learned with 5 points:

 For me, being the parent of a teenager was like nearing the end of a great cruise: I was amazed at how fast it was going by, not ready for it to be over, and thankful to have been along for the ride.

-Click to create a list of all family cruises that meet your needs.
+Click here to search for family cruises that meet your needs.
 Or, for more information about programs and facilities aboard the cruise lines that really cater to teens, just click the cruise line name below.

 Cunard Cruise Line